FlipsideCrypto/xyz-models/models/descriptions/defi__fact_bridge_activity.md

 {% docs bridge_token_address %}

 The address associated with the token that is being bridged.
 It provides a unique identifier for the token within its origin blockchain.

 {% enddocs %}

+{% docs source_chain_id %}

+The numeric identifier associated with the source blockchain network.
+This is specific to the chain and helps in uniquely identifying it.

+{% enddocs %}

+{% docs source_chain %}

+The name of the blockchain network from which the assets are being bridged.

+{% enddocs %}